 In the middle of Lake Nicaragua, with one or two volcanoes always in the backdrop, farm life being herded down a main road and lush greenery, two-wheels is the perfect way to explore the island.
 With about 20-30% of the roads being dirt-tracks, you can also mix it up and test your off-road skills.
 The island also has outdoor activities, such as a challenging ten hour hike up Volcan Concepcion.

 Just try to get there before the Chinese build the bloody canal and ruin it.

 Start planning for your Ometepe adventures with our guide to the best things to do on the Island.

-This could have been #1 on our list, if only it wasn't so over-priced.
+This could have been #1 on our list of things to do in Nicaragua, if only it wasn't so over-priced.
 Here's our guide.

 For more information on the best activities in Leon, check this out.

 Kayak inside a volcano at Laguna de Apoyo